 3. Process of art: texture.

-Only just developed this one, pretty much by accident.
-Usually on canvas I will use gesso.
-That’s primer for canvas, and put that roughly onto the canvas, then as it dries use my knife to carve shapes and peaks.
-Sometimes I will have an idea (see below) and sometimes just go for it.
+Usually, on canvas I will use gesso.
+That’s a primer for canvas, then as it dries use my knife to carve shapes and peaks.
+Sometimes I will have an idea and sometimes just go for it.
 I need to get hold of some texture paste and push this idea to it’s limit.
 After this all dries I glaze on acrylic paint, and the pigment gathers in the textures. again, I will enhance that and build it up.

 4. Process of art and Dreaming…

 Now is where it starts to get a bit all arty.
 I don’t know whether it is because I have something of an Aspergers brain, but I am, on the Myers Briggs scale, fully intuitive and extrovert.
 I have learn’t over the years to just about not fall asleep.
-I can drop myself down to a point where I can dream and control my dream but not be quite asleep.
-I also struggled with nightmares for much of my childhood, and even now I dream very vividly and can remember my dreams.
-I learnt to cope with the nightmares by using a very unusual technique…
+I can drop myself down to a point where I can dream but not be quite asleep, if that makes sense.

-So you put those together – half falling asleep, intuition, and dream control – and you get a stupidly potent dream world.
+So you put those together – half falling asleep, intuition, – and you get a stupidly potent dream world.

 There is something about wood.
 The smell, the difficulty.
 And I can get blocks larger.
 The tools: using Japanese knives feels so cool, and being able to sharpen them on a Japanese waterstone.
 But I’ve kept fighting with the ink and the printing process.
 The last one it finally broke…I got the formula right for the way to stop the wood splintering as I carved.
 And I discovered how to get the very fine woodgrain to print…which may be related to the formula I discovered to solve the wood splintering issue!